Botanical Ingredient

 Tagetes lucida

 Mexican tarragon — also known as Spanish tarragon or Mexican mint marigold — is a perennial herb in the Asteraceae family native to Mexico and Central America.
 Unlike French tarragon, which struggles in hot, humid climates, Tagetes lucida thrives in heat and produces a remarkably similar anise-like flavor and aroma.
-Its active compounds include estragole, methyl eugenol, and flavonoids with documented anti-inflammatory, antispasmodic, and antimicrobial activity.
-The Aztecs used it ceremonially and medicinally for centuries before European contact.
+Its compounds include estragole, methyl eugenol, and flavonoids.
+The Aztecs used it ceremonially and in traditional herbalism for centuries before European contact.

 Mexican tarragon plant with narrow green leaves and small golden yellow flowers